zhaofengli/2048-arduino/README.md

 * `serial.h` contains a wrapper for the standard Serial library
 * `bitmap.h` contains the logo bitmap
 * `button.h` contains the button handling routines
+* `demo.cpp` contains a quick-and-dirty wrapper of `board.h`, intended to be run on your PC
 * `tests/` contains unit tests for `board.h` and `format.h`

 ## Acknowledgement